What Is Hyperbaric Oxygen Therapy? A Complete Guide

 Beyond FDA-approved indications, HBOT is being actively researched for a number of conditions.
 While insurance generally doesn't cover these, many patients seek treatment at independent clinics:

-- Traumatic brain injury and concussion — one of the most actively researched areas
+- Traumatic brain injury and concussion — one of the most actively researched areas, with randomized controlled trials showing improvements in postconcussion symptoms, memory, and quality of life

-- PTSD — studies showing improvements in brain function and symptoms
+- PTSD — clinical trials in veterans showing improvements in brain microstructure, functionality, and symptom scores

 - Autism spectrum disorder — preliminary research showing some behavioral improvements